 When you find your phone or tablet over capacity, adding a memory card with greater storage is essential.
 But, what if you’re unsure how to find the right card for your requirements?
 At eProvided data recovery, our experienced team of experts are familiar with recovering data from memory cards of all sizes and types.
 In other words, no matter which files you lost, we’ll happily explore every option available. eProvided will locate your missing data.
 Want to know more about differentiating one card from another?

-Class Ratings: Explained
+Class Ratings: Explained.

-Minimum Write Speeds: Explored
+Minimum Write Speeds, Explored.

-Cards with a rating of 2 feature a minimum write speed of 2MBs per second – these may be cheap (which may be all you’re concerned with, depending on your budget).
+Cards with a rating of 2 feature a minimum write speed of 2MBs per second.
+These may be cheap (which may be all you’re concerned with), depending on your budget.
 However, their performance is unlikely to impress, and will leave you unable to enjoy high-end features, such as HD video.

-Class 4 cards’ minimum write speed is 4MBs per second, and is the bare minimum needed to record videos in HD: if you plan to make lots of videos on your smartphone (for example, when traveling, or at an event) then you’ll need this, at the very least, to capture it all in the best quality available.
-Class 6 cards provide stepped up performance, but class 10 is ideal for today’s smartphones, offering top performance across apps.
-UHS-I, on the other hand, has a write speed of 50MBs per second, and offers Ultra High Speed quality – yet it requires compatible hardware, make sure your device is compatible before you buy.
+Class 4 cards’ minimum write speed is 4MBs per second.
+Thus, it’s the bare minimum needed to record videos in HD.
+If you plan to save lots of videos on your smartphone (for example, when traveling, or at an event) then you’ll need this.
+And, at the least, to capture it all in the best quality available.
+Class 6 cards provide stepped up performance.
+Class 10 is ideal for today’s smartphones, offering top performance across apps.
+UHS-I, on the other hand, has a write speed of 50 MBs per second, and offers Ultra High Speed quality.
+UHS-I requires compatible hardware, make sure your device is compatible before purchasing.